oneThousand1000/3DPointsMotionVisualization/Readme.md

 ## visualization tool

-In `./liveAnimation`  , install the application by instruction，then run `liveAnimation.exe`，firstly, load the pmx model , then load `.bvh motion file, then enjoy it!  :)
+In `./liveAnimation,`  install the application by instruction，then run `liveAnimation.exe`，firstly, load the pmx model, then load `.bvh motion file, then enjoy it!  :)

 ![1](./images/1.png)